-- 1. increases.
+- 1. higher than

-- 2. stays the same.
+- 2. the same as

-- 3. decreases.
+- 3. lower than

 It's easy to fire up the audience!

 Consider this

 Professors A and B teach the same mechanics class at the same college during different semesters.
 Professor A uses the traditional approach to teaching and lectures.
 Professor B uses Peer Instruction and students respond to the questions using clickers.
 Each class is evaluated using the traditional end-of-semester questionnaire and using the FCI to measure students' comprehension of mechanics.
 Both professors are middle-aged and male.
 The results are as follows.